Stop Avoiding Decisions on Equity Compensation: Part II - Early Stage and Pre-IPO

 In this piece I want to discuss the common questions and issues with regards to pre-IPO companies that issue stock option compensation to early employees.

-Once the company has gone to market and hired a few dozen (or hundred) employees, ISO and/or Non-qualified stock options are very popular forms of equity compensation.
-From an economic standpoint, this just means your price (the strike price) to buy the stock is fixed, even if share value increases.
+Once the company has gone to market and hired a few dozen (or hundred) employees, ISO and/or Non-qualified stock options ("NQOs") are very popular forms of equity compensation.
+From an economic standpoint, this just means the grant price (the strike price) to buy the stock is fixed, even if share value increases.
 When stock options appreciate beyond their strike price, they are said to be “in the money”.

 This is when decision leverage is high, and planning can have a much larger impact.

-Action: If you believe the price of the stock is more likely than not to increase, exercise your options to minimize taxes on appreciation.
+Action: If you believe the price of the stock is more likely than not to increase, exercise your options to minimize taxes on future appreciation.

 What you need to know: Total out of pocket cost to exercise (purchase price + taxes).